Number: ADMIN 080

 GIFTS/AWARDS/INCENTIVES

-1. Gifts/Awards/Incentives/Promotional Items: A work related event may be acknowledged by a non-cash award and must be de minimis in value.
+1. Employees Gifts/Awards/Incentives/Promotional Items: A work related event may be acknowledged by a non-cash award and must be de minimis in value.
 Guidelines and limitations for all types of non-cash recognition must be consistent with applicable law, as well as IRS tax rules.
-Examples of work-related events are as follows:
+Examples of work related events are as follows:

 1. Retirement or Separation Gifts – Can be given in recognition of the employee’s service upon leaving or retiring from his/her position.

-2. Employee Appreciation or Recognition Awards – Can be given as an acknowledgement to an employee of work-related accomplishments.
+2. Employee Appreciation or Recognition Awards – Can be given as an acknowledgment to an employee of work-related accomplishments.
 Employee recognition awards are intended to be occasional.

 3. Promotions or Door Prizes – Departments may use promotional or door prizes to encourage participation or as an incentive to complete surveys or questionnaires.
 CWI will reimburse or pay the cost of promotions or door prizes for official CWI functions with prior approval and where there is a documented business purpose.

 4. Program Incentives – CWI will reimburse or pay the costs of program incentives distributed to encourage participation in a CWI event.
-These incentives must be approved in advance by the appropriate manager and must be for a documented business purpose.
+Cash and cash-equivalent (gift cards) are not allowed.
+Incentives must be approved in advance by the appropriate manager and must be for a documented business purpose.

-2. Non-Employee Gifts/Awards/Incentive/Promotional Items: Non-cash gifts, awards, or incentives of a de minimis value may be given on behalf of CWI when it can be established that the gift benefits CWI by enhancing the goodwill to the community and the citizens of Idaho.
-Examples of non-employee work related events are the same as 1.a-e noted above.
+2. Non-Employees Gifts/Awards/Incentive/Promotional Items: Non-cash gifts, awards, or incentives of a de minimis value may be given on behalf of CWI when it can be established that the gift benefits CWI by enhancing the goodwill to the community and the citizens of Idaho.
+Examples for non-employee work related events are the same as 1a-e noted above.

 2. Rush handling or express shipping fees are not allowed unless approved in advance by the Vice President of Finance.

-3. Certain gifts, awards, and incentives have tax implications for the recipient and additional reporting requirements for CWI.
-See Appendix A to this policy, the Internal Revenue Code, and applicable state law.
+3. Certain gifts, awards, and incentives have tax implications for the recipient and additional reporting requirements for CWI. (e.g., all cash awards such as contest winnings received by employees are considered taxable and CWI will be required to report the amount as income).

-4. Gifts, awards, and incentives must be kept in a secure location and are the responsibility of the CWI employee who is the custodian of the gift/award/incentive.
+4. Gifts, awards, and incentives must be kept in a secure location and are the responsibility of the CWI employee who is the custodian of the gift, award, or incentive.
 The loss or theft of a gift, award, or incentive must be promptly reported to the appropriate managers and Accounts Payable.
 Items that are lost or stolen due to negligence may become the personal expense of the responsible party.